 What you measure is what you’ll get.
 Defining specific metrics for the elements you seek will drive behaviour in that direction and enable you to determine if you have the desired culture.
 Ensure you create a plan to measure the metric you are looking to achieve.
 Company ABC could:

-- Create a simple employee survey, sent every two months, that asks “How well do we provide clear expectations to each other?” and “How honest are we with each other?” and aim for an average score of 9/10 on each question.
+- Conduct employee surveys that ask, “How well do we provide clear expectations to each other?” and “How honest are we with each other?” and aim for an average score of 9/10 on each question.

 - Create a goal for each person to take at least one risk per quarter and have everyone record their risk-taking activities.